-- Cook over medium heat, whisking frequently, until very thick.
-This can take up to 10 or 15 minutes -- be patient!
+- Cook over medium heat, add in coconut and vanilla extacts, whisking frequently, until very thick.
+This can take up to 10 or 15 minutes — be patient!
 You don't want to increase the heat too much and risk a lumpy filling.

 - Pour into cooled pie crust and press a piece of parchment paper on to the top.
 Refrigerate until well chilled, or overnight.

 - Garnish with whipped cream and toasted coconut as desired and serve.